As a social media marketer, there's a lot to do.

-As if content pillars weren't brilliant enough, they also help to speed up the content ideation process, since your ideas are already focussed around specific themes and topics.
+As content pillars weren't brilliant enough, they also help speed up the content ideation process since your ideas are already focused on specific themes and topics.

-Finally, content pillars can help your brand achieve that all-important tone of consistency on your social media channels.
+Finally, content pillars can help your brand achieve that all-important tone of consistency on different social media platforms.
 This helps to give your brand a strong identity on social media, since you're creating content that recognisably belongs to you.

 Your followers will quickly learn what to expect from browsing your brand's themed, serialised content, and can follow along on the journey as you continue fitting the pieces together and creating a brand story just for them.

-How to come up with content pillars for your brand
+How to come up with a content pillar strategy for your client's brand

 As we've already mentioned, the content pillars that your brand or business decide on will vary depending on the industry you or your clients are in.